sapogov1978/ETC/README.md

 Spent.
 I saw the mail only the next day.
 My luck.

 # Day01
-I read a lot about Ethereum, transactions, blocks, API. **Preliminary solution: NgInx, Python/Django, MySQL in a Docker container.** Connected Bootstrap, read the HTML specification.
+I read a lot about Ethereum, transactions, blocks, API. **Preliminary solution: NgInx, Python/Django, MySQL in a Docker containers.** Connected Bootstrap, read the HTML specification.
 All this resulted in an index file with a basic form for entering the wallet address and the starting block.
 Not much, but for now, as it is.

 # Day02
 Spent.
 Administrative day for immigration and visa questions.